Siemens Healthineers

-Siemens Healthineers (formerly Siemens Healthcare, Siemens Medical Solutions, and Siemens Medical Systems) is a German medical device company.
-It is the parent company for several medical technology companies and is headquartered in Erlangen, Germany.
-The company dates its early beginnings in 1847 to a small family business in Berlin, co-founded by Werner von Siemens.
-Siemens Healthineers is 75% owned by Siemens.
+Siemens Healthineers is a German multinational company with specializing in medical technology.
+It was spun off from its parent company Siemens in 2017, which retains a 75% stake.
+Siemens Healthineers is the parent company for several medical technology companies and is headquartered in Erlangen, Germany.

 The name Siemens Medical Solutions was adopted in 2001, and the change to Siemens Healthcare was made in 2008.
 In 2015, Siemens named Bernd Montag as its new global CEO.
 In May 2016, the business operations of Siemens Healthcare were rebranded "Siemens Healthineers."

 Globally, the companies owned by Siemens Healthineers have 65,000 employees.

+Business overview

+In 2024, the company reported about $22 billion in total revenue, split into four business segments: